josiahworkman/auto-commencement/readme.md

 ### Building Portrait

-When you've designed a working copy of the program and you are prepared to print, build the final LaTeX.
+When you've designed a working copy of the program and you are prepared to print, compile the LaTeX document using any compiler of your choosing.
+The .pdf should then be converted into a booklet format using the "Booklet Format-letter.tex" program.

 ### Building into Booklet Format

 The final step of compiling this program as a booklet is to let LaTeX recompile the pages from the portrait copy as a booklet format.
-I'm invoking the [pdfpages](http://texdoc.net/texmf-dist/doc/latex/pdfpages/pdfpages.pdf) package to do this.
+This template uses the [pdfpages](http://texdoc.net/texmf-dist/doc/latex/pdfpages/pdfpages.pdf) package to do this.

 Building a PDF from the booklet format .tex file should produce a nice booklet style file to send to a print shop.

+#### Last Thoughts

+I've used this as a learning project, any thoughts or comments on formatting are welcomed.